evlist/wp-whobird/readme.txt

 License File:      LICENSES/GPL-3.0-or-later.txt
 Description: Display your whoBIRD observations in WordPress posts and pages using a custom Gutenberg block.

+Display your whoBIRD observations in WordPress posts and pages using a custom Gutenberg block.
 == Description ==

 This plugin, whoBIRD observations, lets you easily showcase your birdwatching records from the whoBIRD mobile app.
 Insert the whoBIRD block anywhere in your site to display your taxonomy-based bird data, with seamless integration into the WordPress block editor.